MitchelHsu/Cleric-RAG-Agent/README.md

 ## Implementation Details

-- `app/app.py`: Implements the API using Python Flask, there are two endpoints provided:
+- `app/app.py`: Implements the API using Python Flask, there are two endpoints provided, details of the [schemas](app/models.py):
   - `/submit_question_and_documents`: Handles user submissions of documents and question.
 Respond `"sucess"` if submission was successful.
 Error handling are covered when request schema mismatch, URLs format error, document load error, and no logs found.
   - `/get_question_and_facts`: Handles user query of question and facts.
 Respond respective status of the query (`"done"`, `"processing"`, `"No data found"`).